Tae Won B Kim, MD

 Cooper University Physician

-Dr. Kim has held teaching positions and editing positions, including Chief editor of Oncology section, University of Pennsylvania Orthopaedic Journal, Department of Orthopaedic Surgery and Co-editor in Chief, University of Pennsylvania Orthopaedic Journal, Department of Orthopaedic Surgery.
-He has been published in many academic journals including the Journal of Arthroplasty and the Journal of Bone and Joint Surgery.
+Dr. Kim is currently an Assistant Professor at the Cooper Medical School of Rowan University and has held additional teaching and editing positions, including Chief Editor of Oncology Section, University of Pennsylvania, Orthopaedic Journal Department of Orthopaedic Surgery and Co-Editor in Chief, University of Pennsylvania Orthopaedic Journal, Department of Orthopaedic Surgery.
+Dr. Kim has been published in many academic journals including the Journal of Arthroplasty and the Journal of Bone and Joint Surgery.

 Education & Training